-This somewhat strange looking vegetable is Chayote, and it tastes somewhere in between a squash and a potato.
+Recipe for a hearty, spicy Sonoran style Mexican Rice with Chayote and Black Beans.
+The Chayote is a somewhat strange looking vegetable that tastes somewhere in between a squash and a potato.
 This recipe serves 4-6 as a side dish.

 - 1 Serrano pepper diced small

 - 1 cup frozen yellow corn defrosted

 - ½ yellow onion diced, about 1/2 cup

 - ½ yellow bell pepper seeded, ribs removed and diced

 - 1 chayote squash peeled, seed removed and diced

 - ½ teaspoon cayenne pepper

 - 2 cloves garlic minced

 - 2.5 cups chicken or vegetable stock